rpmuller/ePubs/WP1.md

 reference to the ego of the man who feels the desire, and therefore capable, theoretically, of being desired by everybody.
-Thus we might define an "ideal" as something desired, not egocentric, and such that the person desiring it wishes that every one else also deiircd it.
+Thus we might define an "ideal" as something desired, not egocentric, and such that the person desiring it wishes that every one else also desired it.
 I may wish that everybody had enough to eat, that everybody felt kindly towards everybody, and so on, and if I wish anything of this kind I shall also wish others to wish it.
 In this way, I can build up what